France-Data-Reseau/fdr-france-data-reseau/README.md

 ### Other chosen best practices

+deploy :
+first in _test schema (including depending DBT projects) : check visually outputs that are used outside, then switch key Superset charts to use them (in another configuration of the same database named "TEST ...") if OK, then in prod schema : idem, if problems let / put Superset charts on _test data NB. out platform-processing code should also output such a test version in the _test schema

 geo :
 4326 by default (ST_Contains ; so also indexed),
 but also _2154 to compute distances in meters (not indexed because does not improve performance)

-as much as possible (materialized) as SQL views, except :
+as much as possible (materialized) as SQL views (helps nifi-ization, but also performance because storing fields takes time), except :
 - EITHER _unified or _translated (then with indexes),
-- and _deduped (to store dedup results ; and which must also run on indexed data)
+- either _deduped or _dedupe_candidates (to store dedup results ; and which must also run on indexed data)

 which fields are kept :
 imported table-specific fields are kept as much as possible,